Please select your state

-The Biden administration’s “infrastructure” spending plan may call for dusting off a bad idea that, when last proposed in 2019, the Senate rightly rejected: drug price controls.
+The Biden administration’s failed “Build Back Better” plan called for dusting off a bad idea that, when last proposed in 2019, the Senate rightly rejected: drug price controls.

-Of course, price controls on prescription drugs have nothing to do with infrastructure.
-But this is also bad policy, resting on the faulty assumption that quality, affordable health care can be simply mandated into existence by government fiat.
+Price controls for prescription drugs, however, would take the opposite approach, resting on the faulty assumption that quality, affordable prescription drugs can be simply mandated into existence by government fiat.

 Such policies rarely work the way they’re intended.
 Drug price controls result in drug shortages, lower research and development spending by pharmaceutical companies, fewer drugs reaching the market, and longer wait times for drugs that do.

 How do price controls work — and what affect would they have on our ability to get the medications we need?

 In the first year of the pandemic, Canada managed to fully vaccinate fewer than 1 million people, a little over 2.5 percent of its population, meaning our northern neighbor had fallen far behind much of Europe and even South America.